 (1) Represents threshold, target and maximum payout opportunities under the AIPP.
 Actual amounts earned by the NEOs under these programs are set forth in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
 For purposes of the amounts provided above, calculations are based on the AIPP Adjusted EBITDA target and do not reflect the application of any Individual Performance Multiplier.
-Detailed information on the AIPP can be found under the "Compensation Discussion and Analysis - 2018 Executive Compensation Components - Annual Incentive Compensation and Bonuses" section in this Proxy Statement.
+Detailed information on the AIPP can be found under the "Compensation Discussion and Analysis - 2019 Executive Compensation Components - Annual Incentive Compensation and Bonuses" section in this Proxy Statement.

 (2) Reflects the grant date fair value of time-based restricted stock units and performance-based restricted stock units granted pursuant to the 2018 Equity Plan computed in accordance with FASB ASC Topic 718.
-Assumptions used in the calculation of these amounts are included in Note 20 to our audited financial statements in Superior's Annual Report on Form 10-K for the fiscal year ended December 31, 2018.
-Detailed information regarding these grants can be found under the "Compensation Discussion and Analysis - 2018 Executive Compensation Components - Long-Term Equity Incentive Compensation" section in this Proxy Statement.
-There was no incremental grant date fair value associated with the modification in July 2018, following the acquisition of Uniwheels AG, of the performance metrics applicable to the outstanding 2016-2018 and 2017-2019 PRSU awards held by Messrs.
-Kakar, Tykal, Sistek, Stebbins, and Moiz.
+Grant date fair value is based on the fair market value of Superior's common stock on the date of grant.
+Assumptions used in the calculation of these amounts are included in Note 19 to our audited financial statements in Superior's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+Detailed information regarding these grants can be found under the "Compensation Discussion and Analysis - 2019 Executive Compensation Components - Long-Term Equity Incentive Compensation" section in this Proxy Statement.

-(3) Mr. McQuay did not receive a 2018 AIPP award or any 2018 equity incentive awards in connection with his appointment as interim Executive Chairman of the Board.
+(3) Mr. McQuay did not receive a 2019 AIPP award or any 2019 equity incentive awards in connection with his service as interim Executive Chairman of the Board.